btp-automation-scenarios/terramate-orchestrate/blog/blogpost.md

 ```bash
 terramate script run -X --tags=subaccount:dev deploy
 ```
 The very first run needs to be restriced to the subaccount as the Cloud Foundry environment needs ot be created.
 After that we can process everything via:

 ```bash
 terramate script run -X deploy
 ```

+After that you will have all the desired

 > **Note** I use the `-X` option as I am lazy and do not want to commit everytime I do some changes or fixes when trying things out.
 In a productive steup I would not recommend that

 We can now also tear things down via the sceond script

 ## Summary